patchmemory/wobblewatch/README.md

 # WobbleWatch
-WobbleWatch is a prototype app designed to provide daily feedback to elderly users at risk of falling.
+WobbleWatch is a prototype app designed to provide daily feedback to elderly users at risk of falling using data that could be collected from a cell phone.

 The model at its core is based on work reported in *A novel hybrid deep neural network to predict pre-impact fall for older people based on wearable inertial sensors* by Xiaoqun Yu, Hai Qiu and Shuping Xiong published in Frontiers in Bioenginerring and Biotechnology, February, 2020 (https://doi.org/10.3389/fbioe.2020.00063).